 Imagine you find a BTC/USDT pool and you believe the price of BTC will soon fall.
 You could deposit your collateral USDT to borrow $100 worth of BTC.
 You immediately sell the BTC and if the price drops by 50%, you can purchase back the BTC for $50.
 You would have made a $50 profit without the interest fee as you repay the initial volume of borrowed BTC.
 This is a modern and unique breakthrough in the crypto lending business, enabling people to borrow money without having to put up any collateral.

 A smart contract, on the other hand, is configured in such a manner that the borrowed funds must be repaid to the original account in a single series of transactions.
 For example, suppose you take out a 100 USDT flash loan with a multi-step smart contract.
 Such steps may include some interest rate arbitrage transactions to yield a profit while still ending up with the original 100 USDT going back into the lending account.
 If any of the steps in between cannot be executed in a way that would allow for the money to return, the entire loan never initiates.

 Through this multi-step smart contract, the lender can always ensure the safe return of funds plus interest.
 The main disadvantage of this method is the coding knowledge required to interact and set up these contracts properly.
 You have to be very knowledgeable when it comes to this option.
 For most crypto borrowers, this is not gonna be something they would do.
 For the time being, crypto financing is only in its infancy, but the latest range of viable solutions already offers major advantages over conventional banking.
 The rewards for all crypto investors will grow as infrastructure and funding into this field progresses.

-CoinRabbit is an instant crypto lending platform that allows you to borrow stablecoins for 5% APR for an unlimited term against Bitcoin, Ethereum, Bitcoin Cash or NANO collateral.
+CoinRabbit is an instant crypto lending platform that allows you to borrow stablecoins for 14% APR for an unlimited term against Bitcoin, Ethereum, Bitcoin Cash, NANO collateral and others.
 Act smart!